 The LWM2M IPE provides the functionality that plays the role of the LWM2M Server in order to communicate with LWM2M Clients.

-In order for communication to be established information needs to be provisioned into the LWM2M Client and LWM2M Server where the following artifacts are necessary to be established for the LWM2M Server:
+In order for communication to be established information needs to be provisioned into the LWM2M Client and LWM2M Server where the following artefacts are necessary to be established for the LWM2M Server:

 LWM2M Server and Client Credentials.